Reon-02/VSDSquadron-mini-internship/README.md

 rd: Register to store the return address (5 bits)
 immediate: 20-bit offset, sign-extended and reordered to specify the jump target address

+2) Identify 15 unique RISC-V instructions from riscv-objdmp of your application code

+3) Identify exact 32-bit instruction code in the instruction type format for 15 unique instructions

+4) Upload the 32-bit pattern on Github"